How to boost your chances in heroin recovery

 Which medications are most effective?

 Naloxone is sometimes added to buprenorphine to decrease the likelihood of abuse.
 It blocks opioid receptors, reversing the effects of heroin, especially in the case of an overdose.
-A study of people who took naloxone and buprenorphine showed that 54% were sober by the end of six months.

 How effective are behavioral interventions?